 Ask students to pretend to do something in the snow.
 You want them to show some type of “snow” action.

-Have them repeat it over and over again- not too fast!
+Ask them to choose 1 action and have them repeat it over and over again- not too fast!

 Here are some ideas: